EngineMachiner/bitEye/README.md

 # bitEye

-Library and tool to check RandomMovies and BGAnimations when creating BGScripts or stepcharts for StepMania 5.
+Library and tool to preview RandomMovies and BGAnimations when creating BGScripts or stepcharts for StepMania 5.

 Check Wiki if you want to add this tool.